After you file your FAFSA

 - Keep photocopies of all information submitted and record the date documents were submitted.

 Once we receive your FAFSA and any requested additional application documents, we will determine your eligibility for financial aid programs.
 Any discrepancies will be corrected on your FAFSA and you will receive a revised Student Aid Report.
-If you have been awarded aid, you will receive a revised award letter via your WMU email if the updated information affects your award eligibility.
+If you have been offered aid, you will receive a revised offer letter via your WMU email if the updated information affects your offer eligibility.

 In instances when the tax filer has been the victim of identity theft, we will accept: